What does this measure?

 The percentage of water samples from public and semi-public (i.e. campgrounds, hotels, country clubs) beaches tested by the Massachusetts Department of Public Health that were found to have greater levels of bacteria than what is considered safe for bathing.

 Essex County has many of the over 1,000 marine and freshwater public and semi-public bathing beaches in the state.
 Clean beach water helps to fuel tourism and provide recreation activities for residents, contributing to the overall well-being of the community.

-In 2019, 8.8% of the water samples tested from local beaches exceeded the level of what is considered a safe amount of bacteria for bathing.
-This is higher than the state rate of 4.7% in 2019 and an increase from their rate of 5.5% in 2004.
-Within the county, Saugus, at 25%, had the highest rate in 2019 - with the next-highest rates of 21% in Lynn and 13% in Beverly.
+In 2021, 13.5% of the water samples tested from local beaches exceeded the level of what is considered a safe amount of bacteria for bathing.
+This is higher than the state rate of 7.3% in 2021 and an increase from the County's rate of 5.5% in 2004.
+Within the county, Danvers, at 43.5%, had the highest rate in 2021 - with the next-highest rates of 42.6% in Saugus and 32.4% in Lynn.

 No data available for Lake County, IL or Westchester County, NY.